 I'd advise you to see if you can get the Chrome theme though.
 I got the bronze theme and the keys are very hard to see unless you are in the best of lighting conditions.
 Not a lot of constrast between the white letters and the bronze (brown) keys.
 Backlit keys would have been nice.

-Great value and performance4
+Great value and performance

 Fast, powerful laptop with zippy wireless Internet performance.
 Acceptable battery life.
 Bluetooth wireless mouse is great accessory to add.
 Only nit is slightly washed out (low contrast) LCD monitor performance on web pages.
 Found notes on web on how to manually adjust video driver settings to optimize for crisper whites.
 But for the price, we are very happy with this purchase.